 Auditor

-This page gives you the real story about what it's like to be a Auditor (with insights from someone who’s actually doing the job).
+This page gives you the real story about what it's like to be a Auditor (with insights from people actually doing the job).

 Your goal: Decide if this sounds interesting enough to explore further, or if it's clearly not for you.
 Both answers are useful!